 The Portfolio's level of risk is low to medium.
 Because the historical performance of the Portfolio is less than 10 years, to calculate the level of risk, the Manager used a reference index similar to the Portfolio's strategy, in addition to the actual return history of the Portfolio.
 This reference index is comprised of 30% Bloomberg Barclays Global Aggregate Currency Hedged Bond Index, 55% Morningstar Developed Markets Large-Mid Cap GR CAD Index and 15% Morningstar Canada Large-Mid GR CAD Index.
 The Bloomberg Barclays Global Aggregate Currency Hedged Bond Index reflects the performance of an overall measure of high-quality, fixed-rate debt markets.
-The Morningstar Developed Markets Index, a broad-based index that represents 97% of the market capitalization of developped markets.
+The Morningstar Developed Markets Large-Mid Cap GR CAD Index is a subset of large- and mid-cap stocks included in the Morningstar Developed Markets Index, a broad-based index that represents 97% of the market capitalization of developped markets.
 The Morningstar Canada Large-Mid GR CAD Index measures the performance of Canadian stock exchanges by targeting 90% of shares, based on their order of importance in terms of market capitalization.
 The benchmark index was modified to better reflect the fund's asset allocation.
 For more information, see Investment risk classification methodology in the section Specific information about each NBI Fund described in this document.

-Over the last 12 months, the Portfolio invested as much as 18.53% of its net assets in the Edgepoint Global Portfolio, as much as 15.04% of its net assets in the RBC Global Bond Fund, as much as 10.76% of its net assets in the Fidelity Canadian Disciplined Equity[®] Fund, as much as 17.92% of its net assets in the Capital Group Global Equity Fund (Canada) and as much as 11,61% of its net assets in the Beutel Goodman American Equity Fund.
+Over the last 12 months, the Portfolio invested as much as 18.51% of its net assets in the Edgepoint Global Portfolio, as much as 14.87% of its net assets in the RBC Global Bond Fund, as much as 10.84% of its net assets in the Fidelity Canadian Disciplined Equity[®] Fund, as much as 19.53% of its net assets in the Capital Group Global Equity Fund (Canada) and as much as 10.42% of its net assets in the Beutel Goodman American Equity Fund.
 See Risks relating to concentration for a description of those risks.